Medical diffusion on a budget: Textual Inversion for medical image generation: Related work

-Several papers have applied diffusion to medical imaging, with a wide range of applications including anomly detection, segmentation, registration and modality transfer with image-to-image translation.\cite{kazerouniDiffusionModelsMedical2022} Specifically for medical image generation, several recent works have trained diffusion models for image generation.
+Several papers have applied diffusion to medical imaging, with a wide range of applications including anomaly detection, segmentation, registration, and modality transfer with image-to-image translation \cite{kazerouniDiffusionModelsMedical2022}.
+Specifically for medical image generation, several recent works have trained diffusion models for image generation.
 Pre-trained models are often trained on 2D RGB datasets, but many medical imaging modalities are 3D.
-Recently, studies such as \cite{khaderMedicalDiffusionDenoising2023} and \cite{pinayaBrainImagingGeneration2022a} have trained diffusion models from scratch on 3D data, or even on 4D data.\cite{kimDiffusionDeformableModel2022} Several other works studied text-to-image latent diffusion models for medical imaging.\cite{chambonRoentGenVisionLanguageFoundation2022, akroutDiffusionbasedDataAugmentation2023}

-Closest to our work is \cite{chambonAdaptingPretrainedVisionLanguage2022}, where Chambon et al. explore various methods to adapt a pre-trained Stable Diffusion model to chest X-ray generation.
-They performed experiments with both textual inversion and fine-tuning the U-net component of Stable Diffusion, similar to \cite{ruizDreamBoothFineTuning2022}.
-They find that textual inversion works, but that fine-tuning the U-net is more effective, especially with more complex prompts.
+Recently, studies such as \citet{khaderMedicalDiffusionDenoising2023} and \citet{pinayaBrainImagingGeneration2022a} have trained diffusion models from scratch on 3D data or even on 4D data \cite{kimDiffusionDeformableModel2022}, and \citet{han2023medgen3d} use diffusion models conditioned on anatomical masks to generate labeled images for segmentation.
+Several other works studied text-to-image latent diffusion models for medical imaging \cite{chambonRoentGenVisionLanguageFoundation2022, akroutDiffusionbasedDataAugmentation2023}.
+Closest to our work is \cite{chambonAdaptingPretrainedVisionLanguage2022}, where the authors explore various methods to adapt a pre-trained Stable Diffusion model to chest X-ray generation.
+They performed experiments with both Textual Inversion and fine-tuning the U-net component of Stable Diffusion, similar to \cite{ruizDreamBoothFineTuning2022}.
+They find that Textual Inversion works, but fine-tuning the U-net is more effective, especially with more complex prompts.
 They fine-tune using 5 examples per class.

-Our work extends on this by exploring textual inversion more deeply, by training with more examples and bigger embeddings.
+Our work builds on this by deeply exploring Textual Inversion by training with more examples and bigger embeddings.
 Additionally, we demonstrate the flexibility of the approach through example applications and by adapting to multiple and more complex modalities beyond chest X-ray.
-In contrast to most other studies, we intentionally do not train from scratch and use small datasets to explore the feasibility of diffusion in low-data and low-compute environments.
+In contrast to other studies, we intentionally do not train from scratch and use small datasets to explore the feasibility of diffusion in low-data and low-compute environments.